| |

 established the offspring by jus gentium follow the mother’s

-condition and are free.
+condition and are free. § 87.
+When

 the child follows the mother’s condition instead of the father’s,